Varane Avashyamund: Unnikrishnan Song Crosses 3 Million Views On YouTube

 Shobana, the National award-winning actress has appeared as the female lead opposite Suresh Gopi in the movie.
 The senior actors who have earlier shared the screen in several popular films including Innale, Commissioner, Manichithrathazhu, and so on, have collaborated for Varane Avashyamund after a long gap of about 14 years.

-The Anoop Sathyan directorial also marked the Malayalam debut of Kalyani Priyadarshan, the young actress who is the daughter of senior filmmaker Priyadarshan and actress Lissy.
+The Anoop Sathyan directorial also marked the Mollywood debut of Kalyani Priyadarshan, daughter of senior filmmaker Priyadarshan and actress Lissy.
 Dulquer Salmaan, the actor who has appeared as one of the protagonists in Varane Avashyamund, made his production debut with the project.

 Also Read: